-Level 1 Technical Delegates
+National Level 1 Technical Delegates

-- 1. Be a current member of ESNZ. - 2.
+- Be a current member of ESNZ. - 2.
 Provide a CV outlining personal details, ESNZ area, membership number, equestrian background and experience. - 3.
 Provide a written recommendation from your local area committee. - 4.
 Provide a written recommendation from one minimum Level 2 Technical Delegate. - 5.
 To have attended a Technical Official Judges Seminar at least once every two years. - 6.
 To have attended a Technical Official Course Designers Seminar at least once every two years. - 7.
 To have attended a Technical Official Stewards Seminar at least once every two years. - 8.
-Must be a minimum National Level 2 Course Designer. - Must be a minimum National Level 2 Judge. - 10.
-Have a good knowledge of ESNZ Jumping Rules and General Regulations. - 11.
-Maintain a neat and tidy appearance. - 12.
-Be able to deal with conflict in a quiet manner and have good people skills. - 13.
-Be approachable by riders and officials. - 14.
+Must be a minimum National Level 2 Course Designer. - 9.
+Have a good knowledge of ESNZ Jumping Rules and General Regulations. - 10.
+Maintain a neat and tidy appearance. - 11.
+Be able to deal with conflict in a quiet manner and have good people skills. - 12.
+Be approachable by riders and officials. - 13.
 Must have a good knowledge of stewards' duties and to assist them when required.